it176131/it176131.github.io/_posts/2025-02-16-includes-layouts.md

 The first I can do—I already copy/paste a [giscuss](https://giscus.app/) `<script>` element to the bottom of all of my posts so visitors can comment and react.
+> [!NOTE]
+>
-But I'd rather find some automated way.
+> I'd rather find some automated way.
-I often forget to add the comment section when I publish and have to add it after the fact.
+> I often forget to add the comment section when I publish and have to add it after the fact.
-It's quite repetitive and I should probably automate that too.
+> It's quite repetitive and I should probably automate that too.

 The second is a bit harder.
 Most of my posts are written in [Markdown](https://en.wikipedia.org/wiki/Markdown),